Albert0i/mariadb-vss-chinese/README.4.md

 > Redis makes use of the [Friso](https://github.com/lionsoul2014/friso) Chinese tokenization library for this purpose.
 This is largely transparent to the user and often no additional configuration is required.

-> When using `FT.SEARCH` in RediSearch to query Chinese characters, you don’t need to manually encode them **but you do need to configure the index and query properly to support Chinese tokenization**.

 > A stemmer is used for the supplied language during indexing.
 If an unsupported language is sent, the command returns an error.
 The supported languages are Arabic, Basque, Catalan, Danish, Dutch, English, Finnish, French, German, Greek, Hungarian, Indonesian, Irish, Italian, Lithuanian, Nepali, Norwegian, Portuguese, Romanian, Russian, Spanish, Swedish, Tamil, Turkish, and Chinese.

 > When adding Chinese language documents, set LANGUAGE chinese for the indexer to properly tokenize the terms.
 If you use the default language, then search terms are extracted based on punctuation characters and whitespace.
 The Chinese language tokenizer makes use of a segmentation algorithm (via [Friso](https://github.com/lionsoul2014/friso)), which segments text and checks it against a predefined dictionary.
 See [Stemming](https://redis.io/docs/latest/develop/interact/search-and-query/advanced-concepts/stemming/) for more information.